hippogriffin/woabelfast_summer_training/Ansible/Readme.md

   ```
   https://galaxy.ansible.com/geerlingguy/firewall/
   ```
-  * Open up port 80 on the `WordPress` VM to allow traffic from 'proxy'
+  * Open up port 80 and port 22 on the `WordPress` VM to allow traffic from 'proxy'

 * Once your Ansible config is complete, use vagrant to provision the Proxy and WordPress VMs
 * Test port 80 connectivity to 'WordPress' from 'proxy' (curl for example)